+The 8 legendary monsters of Christmas are out to get you this next Holiday Season.
 The customs of the holiday season, which include St. Nicholas Day, New Years Day, and Epiphany, as well as Christmas, often incorporate earlier pagan traditions that have been appropriated and adapted for contemporary use.
 Customs that encourage little children to be good so as to deserve their Christmas gifts often come with a dark side: the punishment you’ll receive from a monster or evil being of some sort if you aren’t good!
 These nefarious characters vary from place to place, and they go by many different names and images.

 As a tool to encourage good behavior in children, Santa serves as the carrot, and Krampus is the stick.
 Krampus is the evil demon anti-Santa, or maybe his evil twin.
 Krampus may look like a devil, or like a wild alpine beast, depending on the region and what materials are available to make a Krampus costume.
 Krampus Night is celebrated on December 5, the eve of St. Nicholas Day in Austria and other parts of Europe.
 Public celebrations that night have many Krampuses walking the streets, looking for people to beat.
 In recent years, the tradition has spread beyond Europe, and many cities in America have their own Krampus Nights now.